ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ### Considerations

 Microsoft has created a module on top of PSRule to validate Azure Infrastructure as Code resources called [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/).
-It comes with a standard set of rules and my colleague Caspar Eldermans has written the blog post [Validating Azure Bicep templates with PSRule](https://blogs.infosupport.com/validating-azure-bicep-templates-with-psrule/) about it.
+It comes with a standard set of rules.
+My colleague Caspar Eldermans has written a [blog post](https://blogs.infosupport.com/validating-azure-bicep-templates-with-psrule/) on this topic.

 This module actually has a couple of rules that check API Management policies as well.
 For example the [Azure.APIM.PolicyBase](https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.APIM.PolicyBase/) rule that checks that each section of a policy has a `base` policy.
 Here's the implementation of this rule: